 Test and Evaluation Procedures

-If you need help to understand these procedures, please speak with Program Manager and/or Learning Strategists.
+If you need help to understand these procedures, please speak with a Learning Strategist and/or Program Manager.

 Importance of Test and Presentation Dates

 Test and assignment dates are scheduled at the beginning of each semester.
 Unplanned extenuating circumstances involving the college, the program, or the faculty may require changes to the course schedule.
 If this occurs, students will be notified.

 Students are required to write all tests during the scheduled in-class test times.
 There will be NO special arrangements made for students with personal conflicts (e.g. work, family commitments or vacation plans).
 Students who wish to reschedule a test or presentation because of a religious holiday are required to discuss the situation with faculty at the beginning of the semester.

 Once a test begins students may not leave the test room for 30 minutes

 - If students finish a test before that time, they may review their answers but are expected to sit quietly and not disturb others.

 - Once students leave the room they may only re-enter if/when invited back by Faculty.

 - Any student found cheating during the course of an examination/test will be addressed according to procedures found in Conestoga Student Guide.

 - Faculty are responsible to advise students as to the material permitted in the testing room.
 Personal items and learning materials will be left in an area identified by the Faculty.